- Keywords

 environment: production

-and no environment with that name exists, an environment is created.
+environment and no environment with that name exists, an environment is

 environment:name

-file.
-You can’t use variables defined in ascript
+.gitlab-ci.yml file.
+You can’t use variables defined in a script section.

 deploy to production: